dgrisafe/academic-kickstart/content/publication/2019-11-07-YouHeaL-APHA.md

 tags:
   - YouHeaL
 subtitle: ''
 summary: 'A community-based participatory research intervention in South Los Angeles to empower high school students to develop healthy nutrition and exercise habits.
-Effect sizes of preliminary results were small, but in the expected directions.
-Data collection is expected to continue throught 2022.'
+Effect sizes of preliminary results were small, but in expected directions.
+Data collection is expected to continue through 2022.'

 authors:
 - Kasra Behizad